How to track the source of your leads in Keap

 You ran ads on Google and Facebook, and the initial “leads by channel” report showed that social paid ads generated more leads than search paid ads.

-After a few weeks, you analyze which leads converted into paying customers and find that the search paid channel generated more revenue with fewer leads than the social paid channel.
-You conclude that you should increase your search paid budget.
+After a few weeks, you analyze on Keap which leads converted into paying customers and find that the search paid channel generated more revenue with fewer leads than the social paid channel.
+You conclude that you should increase your Search Paid budget.